microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 - Runtime failures (for example when the loss scaler reaches the minimum, triggering an exception).

 Before looking into this further, we should clarify a few things (if possible):
-- If we change the seed for the baseline run, whether the metric diff is big?
+- If we change the seed for the baseline run, whether the metric difference big?
   (Make sure the discrepancy is not introduced by randomness)
 - What are the very first steps we see obvious divergence?
 - Still reproducible once randomness is removed?
 - Set same seeds
 - Set the dropout ratio to 0
 - Set compute to be deterministic and torch-comparable (TODO(pengwa): need a flag for this).
+- Does running with FP32 resolve the issue?

 ## 2. Collect Activation Statistics